ProfessorKazarinoff/Problem-Solving-with-Python/website/docs/index.md

 * You will find the book chapters on the left hand menu
 * You will find navigation within a section of a chapter (one webpage) on the righthand menu
-* Full documentation on how to build this site locally are on github at github.com/professorkazarinoff/Problem-Solving-with-Python/website
+* Full documentation on how to build this site locally are on GitHub at github.com/professorkazarinoff/Problem-Solving-with-Python/website

 ## Copywrite